CBM Global and IOM to address barriers faced by migrants with disabilities

 On the 28th January 2021, the International Organisation for Migration (IOM) signed a five-year Memorandum of Understanding (MoU) with CBM Global.
 This partnership is a very important step forward for IOM in its efforts to take more meaningful action in addressing the barriers faced by migrants with disabilities, particularly within humanitarian settings.

-Both organizations will work towards the roll-out of the Inter Agency Standing Committee (IASC) Guidelines on the inclusion of persons with disabilities in humanitarian settings, with a particular focus on increasing the participation of people with disabilities and their representative organizations in the work of Camp Co-ordination and Camp Management (CCCM) as well as Cash-Based Interventions (CBI).
+Both organisations will work towards the roll-out of the Inter Agency Standing Committee (IASC) Guidelines on the inclusion of persons with disabilities in humanitarian settings, with a particular focus on increasing the participation of people with disabilities and their representative organisations in the work of Camp Co-ordination and Camp Management (CCCM) as well as Cash-Based Interventions (CBI).

 IOM’s Director General, Mr. Antonio Vitorino states: